Reimbursement Review and Resolution Service

 • Do not report slow-pay issues until 45 to 60 days after you have submitted the claim and you have received confirmation that the claim is being processed.

-• TMA generally processes Review Forms within two to four weeks of receipt.
+• TMA generally processes Payment Review Forms within two to four weeks of receipt.
 TMA cannot guarantee a response from the health plan.

 • Best Practices When Submitting Attachments

-Attachments should contain only the protected health information (PHI) that is relevant to the patient(s) for which a physician is submitting a Review Form.
+Attachments should contain only the protected health information (PHI) that is relevant to the patient(s) for which a physician is submitting a Payment Review Form.
 Physicians should delete all other patient information from the attachments.
-TMA will return to the practice any Review Forms that have non-pertinent PHI.
+TMA will return to the practice any Payment Review Forms that have non-pertinent PHI.

 Examples of frequently needed attachments are: